jcval94/InsideForest/README.md

 For a simplified workflow you can use the `InsideForest` class, which combines the random forest training and region labeling steps:

+Note: InsideForest is typically run on a subset of the data, for example using 35% of the observations and reserving the remaining 65% for other purposes.

 ```python
 from sklearn.datasets import load_iris
 from InsideForest import InsideForest